marilius12/taxes/pages/lowest-tax-countries.md

 - incorporated (**LLC**) with **turnover** less than **EUR 1M** in fiscal year
   - LLC = SRL (Societate cu răspundere limitată)
-  - if EUR 1M exceeded, you pay 16% CIT on the excess
+  - if EUR 1M exceeded, you pay 16% CIT **on the excess**
-  - once RON 300k is exceeded, must register for VAT
+  - once RON 300k/y is exceeded, must register for VAT
 - **3%** tax on **turnover** with **no employees**
   - **1%** with **1 or more** full-time (40h/week) employee(s)
   - can hire yourself and pay min salary of RON 2300/mo (2021)
 - also: **10% PIT + socials**, **5% divs**
-- socials on gross salary
+- socials on gross salary are **uncapped**
   - employee: 25% social insurance (CAS), 10% health insurance (CASS)
   - employer: 2.25% labor insurance (CAM)
 - see [example calculation](./example-calculations.md#micro-enterprise-in-romania-)